• Skip to main content

 A surprise ingredient, sour cream, keeps this easy peach bread moist, and it’s delicious right out of the oven or toasted for breakfast, brunch, or even a snack.

-A loaf of peach bread with slices cut.
+A loaf of peach bread on a cutting board with two slices cut.

 Ingredients to make peach bread including peaches, flour and sugar.

-• Fresh peaches – are the star of this show.
+• Fresh peaches – are the star of peach bread recipe.
 Elberta freestone peaches from South Georgia are my favorite, but you can use whatever type you can find in your area.

 • Granulated sugar – although this is called bread, sugar gives it a sweet taste, and I think it is closer to a coffee cake consistency.